input-output-hk/hermes/docs/src/architecture/08_concepts/document_sync/protocol_spec.md

 ### .dif (topic `<base>.dif`)

-* Semantics: Reconciliation reply; carries a small inline list of missing CIDs or a pointer to a diff manifest built from the responder's snapshot.
+* Semantics: Reconciliation reply; same payload schema as `.new`, but used specifically to answer a `.syn` with a correlation id.

-* Payload-body (numeric keys):
+* Payload-body (numeric keys; shared with `.new`):
   * k-root (1): root32 — responder’s current root at reply time
   * k-count (2): uint — responder’s current count
-  * k-in_reply_to (3): uuid — UUIDv7 of the `.syn` being answered
-  * One or more of:
-    * k-missing (4) OPTIONAL: array of cid1 — only if total payload ≤ 1 MiB
+  * k-docs (3) OPTIONAL: array of cid1 — inline CIDs the responder believes the requester may be missing (≤ 1 MiB total)
-    * k-manifest (5) OPTIONAL: cid1 — CID of an IPFS object listing all CIDs the requester may be missing for the advertised snapshot
+  * k-manifest (4) OPTIONAL: cid1 — manifest CID listing CIDs when inline exceeds size limits
+  * k-in_reply_to (5): uuid — UUIDv7 of the `.syn` being answered
   * k-ttl (6) OPTIONAL: uint — seconds the responder intends to keep manifest blocks available (default 3600)
 * Processing:
   * Requesters fetch+pin any CIDs listed inline or in the diff manifest, update SMT, and check parity.